Scripture Reference: Joshua 1-2

 Other Online Resources:

-- Crossing the Jordan colouring page & puzzle worksheets (Calvary Curriculum)
+- Rahab and the Spies colouring page & puzzle worksheets (Calvary Curriculum)

 - Printable paper craft (Sunday School Sources)